Tips for Packing Props

 • Include a sheet/tarp to cover all unpacked props at destination.

-• Include a couple of lose labels with your team name, to be added to your covered props after they are unpacked.
+• Include a couple of lose labels on letter size paper with your team's name, to be added to your covered props after they are unpacked.

 • Include trash bags to immediately contain packing discards.